The chanterelles season is back, finally 🙂

 - If you didn’t prepare it already, prepare also the vegetable stock (carrot, onion, celery, bay leaves, pepper, salt, etc.).

-- Take a pan and heat about 30 grams of butter, then add the garlic.
+- Take a pan and heat about half of butter, then add the garlic.
 When the garlic gets some color remove it and add the chanterelles (cut in pieces of about the same size) and cook them for about 8-10 minutes, season with salt and then switch off and keep them aside for later.
 In the same pan add now another piece of butter and cook the onion, chopped very small, until soft.

 - Now take a pot and heat it, then add the rice and toast it for few minutes, 2-3 minutes, keep it moved with a wooden spoon (or simply make it “jump” by moving the pot) every 20-30 seconds and when you cannot touch the rice with your hands and you see that the grains have become a bit shiny/transparent then it’s toasted.
 This is the moment to add the white wine, keep the heat higher until the wine has reduced.
 From now count the time to cook the rice (read it on its package).